Establish Connectivity to Microsoft Power BI Cloud

 Access Admin > Collection & Storage > Data Sources

-- [+ New Data Source]
+- [+New Data Source]

 2. Provide Required Parameters

-Enabling OAuth has the following benefits compared with the Username/Password authentication model:
+NOTE: Enabling OAuth has the following benefits compared with the Username/Password authentication model:

-- Ability to view content in iframes based on user account permissions rather than service account permissions
+- Ability to view content in iframes based on user account permissions rather than service account permissions;

-- Row-level security (RLS) without the need to use User Maps on MI side (you only have to enable RLS in Power BI)
+- Row-level security (RLS) without the need to use User Maps on MI side (you only have to enable RLS in Power BI).

 See Configure Microsoft Power BI OAuth in Azure AD for details.